 What dogs are at risk?

-There are many theories regarding what triggers GDV, but truly, no one really knows—it remains a veterinary medical mystery.
-Risk factors, lifestyle and personality profiles that may increase a dog’s potential for developing GDV have been identified over the years and include:
+There are many theories regarding what triggers bloat in dogs, but truly, no one really knows—it remains a veterinary medical mystery.
+Risk factors, lifestyle and personality profiles that may increase a dog’s potential for developing bloat have been identified over the years and include:

 - Feeding only one meal a day.